HSLdevcom/jore4-auth/README.md

 [the OIDC specs](https://openid.net/specs/openid-connect-core-1_0.html), especially the [section on the Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).

 ## How to run locally

+1. Install preliminaries
+    - OpenJDK 11
 1. Make a copy of the maven `dev`-profile for your user:
     ```
     cp profiles/dev/config.properties profiles/dev/config.<my-username>.properties
     ```

-2. Adjust the properties in `profiles/dev/config.<my-username>.properties` to your needs.
+1. Adjust the properties in `profiles/dev/config.<my-username>.properties` to your needs.
 By default, the backend will listen at port 3001 and expect its API path (`/api`) to be visible to the world at `/api/auth`.

-3. Build and run:
+1. Build and run:
     ```
     mvn clean spring-boot:run -Pdev
     ```

 ## Building for deployment